We are working hard to deliver a consistent and uninterrupted service to our customers during the hot and dry conditions.

 Fully load your washing machine as a full load uses less water than two half-loads.

-Reduce the duration of your shower – to help keep track of time in your shower, try using a shower timer.
+Have showers instead of baths and reduce the duration of your shower – to help keep track of time in your shower, try using a shower timer.

 Fill the kettle with only as much water as you need.